The QATSPY Golfer’s Sports Page: Golf Swing Tips

 By: Charles W. Boatright

-There are two terms that are usually associated with the golfer’s game– rhythm and tempo.
+There are two terms, rhythm and tempo, that are more associated with the golfer’s game than any other two terms.
 There is another rhythm that the golfer needs to take advantage of for their mental game of golf, called the Circadian Rhythm.
 The golfer can use their Circadian Rhythm to build a virtual golf swing coach, right between the ears, to over-come their Blues.
 I call this process Rhythm, without the Blues.

 Statistics from Typical Golf Lessons

 Most golf lessons are on WHAT is presented in a directive-type golf lesson, rather than HOW the golf lesson is presented.
 Statistics indicate that typical golf lessons are not the most effective means to coach or teach golfers.
 This is one reason why some golfers who take lessons for years do not see appreciable improvement in their golf game.

 Here are some statistics that reflect these results- the average golfer has played for 23 years and has a handicap in the high 80’s or mid-90’s.
 They work on their golf game 1.183 hours per week, play 46 rounds per year, and take two 30- minute lessons per month.